autolab/Autolab/docs/features/scoreboards.md

 }
 ```

-A custom scoreboard sorts the first three columns, from left to right, in descending order.
+A custom scoreboard sorts the columns from left to right in descending order, and tiebreaks by submission time.
 You can change the default sort order for a particular column by adding an optional "asc:1" element to its hash.

 **Example:** Scoreboard with two columns, "Score" and "Ops", with "Score" sorted descending, and then "Ops" ascending: